 ‘Japan is quite weird because they wait for you to say something before they respond.
 You can literally hear a pin drop, they don’t make a sound until you say something to the crowd.’ – Kelly Jones

 FUNNY QUOTES ABOUT JAPAN

 How about some quotes about Japan that will make you giggle?
-Well, here are some funny Japan quotes and funny Japanese sayings that cover the funny sides of travelling in Japan.
+Well, here are some funny Japanese quotes and funny Japanese sayings that cover the funny sides of travelling in Japan.
 Don’t laugh alone!
 Share these unique quotes about Japan with everyone.

 ‘It is often said that the Japanese are extremely clean at home, or inside any house or office, but dirty and untidy outside.
 ‘Go and look at a railway station,’ I was told, ‘and you’ll be horrified.’
 I went and was horrified; horrified by the cleanliness of the place.’ – George Mikes

 ‘I would say that the single most important conclusion I reached, after traveling through Japan, as well as countless hours reading, studying, and analyzing this fascinating culture, is that you should always tighten the cap on the shampoo bottle before you put it in your suitcase.’ – Dave Barry